 - HTC One (M8)

-Let’s all see how this, and similar crowdsourcing applications, will continue changing the way we live.
+Let’s see how all this, and similar crowdsourcing applications, will change the way we live.